jameslinimk/chess-com-cheater/README.md

   - Copy PGN - Copies the current PGN to your clipboard
   - Open in lichess - Opens the current board in the lichess analysis board

+## ⚠ Must have Chess.com Settings

+- You must have "none" for move animations, "arcade" breaks it
+- You must have "figurine" for piece notations, "text" breaks it

 ## How the arrows are drawn

 > TLDR, the more transparent the arrow, the worse the move is compared to the best move.